shubham7822/demo__project__react__for__internship/README.md

 this is my assignment for an internship i had to create it with Ui and functionality in 48 hours

-in future i will goona update this app and make it responsive
+in future i will goona update it and make it responsive

 # Getting Started with Create React App